Pacific Coast Terminals Co. Ltd. (PCT) | PCT Glycol Expansion

 The public engagement period for the proposed project has now closed.
 Between June 24 and July 29, 2022, PCT invited public comment on their proposed Glycol Expansion project.

-The summary of the public engagement and consideration report of how feedback was considered will be posted below and on the applicant’s website.
+The summary of the public engagement and consideration report of how feedback was considered is posted below and on the applicant’s website.
 The port authority will consider all feedback received from the public, stakeholders and Indigenous groups as part of the Project and Environmental Review of the proposed project.

 About the project